Jaishree2310/GlassyUI-Components/README.md

 4. **Visit the Application:**
     Open your browser and go to `http://localhost:3000` to see the components in action.

+## Contribution Rule
+   - Ask for assigning the issue before raising any PR.

 ## Usage

 Import the desired component into your React project and use it as follows: